Yitzhak Hen

 Yitzhak Hen (יצחק חן; born 1963) is Anna and Sam Lopin Professor of History, formerly at Ben-Gurion University of the Negev (Israel).
 Since August 2018 he has been the director of Israel Institute for Advanced Studies at the Hebrew University of Jerusalem.

 Life

-Professor Hen completed his BA in History and Psychology at the Hebrew University of Jerusalem in 1988, and his MA in History at the Hebrew University of Jerusalem in 1991.
+Hen completed his BA in History and Psychology at the Hebrew University of Jerusalem in 1988, and his MA in history at the Hebrew University of Jerusalem in 1991.
 He wrote his PhD (completed in 1994) at the University of Cambridge (UK).
 The title of his thesis was: Popular Culture in Merovingian Gaul, AD 481-751.